Fdawgs/ydh-discharge-summary-form/docs/roadmap.md

 # Roadmap

-## v0.\*.0
+## v0.18.0

 ### Discharge Summary

--   Add Safeguarding Section to a tab
-    -   Add Risk to Self question
-    -   Add Risk to Others question
+#### Admission Tab
-    -   Add Risk from Others question
+-   Add 'Weight on Admission' field name
--   Add Mental Capacity Section to a tab
+    -   Add numeric input
--   Add Lasting Power of Attorney Section to a tab

 #### Clinical Tab

 -   Revise Advanced Care Section (with input from Palliative Care Nurse Consultant)

 #### Therapy and Care Arrangements Tab

+-   Add Safeguarding section
+    -   Add 'Have social services been involved in the discharge?' field name
+        -   Add mandatory select input with options of '', 'No', 'Yes'
+        -   If 'Yes' selected then present textbox input
+    -   Add 'Was there a Deprivation of Liberty (DOL) during this admission?' field name
+        -   Add mandatory select input with options of '', 'No', 'Yes'

 -   Add Care Arrangements Section (with input from Therapy Lead)
--   Add Mobility Section
+-   Add Mobility Section (with input from Therapy Lead)
--   Add Continence Section
+-   Add Continence Section (with input from Therapy Lead)
--   Add Dressings Section
+-   Add Dressings Section (with input from Therapy Lead)

 #### Discharge Tab
+-   Add 'Weight on Discharge' field name
+    -   Add numeric input

+## v0.19.0

+#### Discharge Tab
+-   Add 'Paediatric Discharge Notes' fieldname and text area input that appears if a patient is under the age of 18
 -   Revise Discharge Specialty list

 ### Patient Landing Page